danielcbit/apcctrl/doc/manual/manual.rst

 Building with SNMP support
 --------------------------

-Follow the instructions in `Building and Installing apcupsd`_, being sure to include the following options (in addition to any others you need) on the '``./configure``' line:
+Follow the instructions in `Building and Installing apcctrl`_, being sure to include the following options (in addition to any others you need) on the '``./configure``' line: